RowenTey/RowenTey/README.md

 </a>&nbsp;&nbsp;
 </h1>

+## ⚡ About
 <samp>
 <p align='left'>
   A <b>computer science</b> student studying in NTU, Singapore. <br>
-  I have a strong passion for software and web development and take a keen interest in solving various problems to improve the quality of life for people!
+  I have a strong passion for <em>software and web development</em> and take a keen interest in solving various problems to improve the quality of life for people!
 </p>
 </samp>